 Then do a git pull to pull over any changes:

 git pull origin

-If you did not install the setup scripts with git initially, you will have to pull the latest version from this URL and untar it over the existing sandfly-setup directory:
+If you did not initially install the setup scripts with git, you will have to pull the latest version from this URL and then untar it over the existing sandfly-setup directory: